Audio/MIDI multitrack recording software

 midiout_offset_samples=

-The _samples values must be integer values, the _millisecs and _buffers values can be fractional.
+The _samples values must be integers.
+The _millisecs and _buffers values can be decimal values.

 ASIO Delay

-A small delay can be introduced to ASIO buffer processing.
-This can sometimes be used to work around certain sound device/mainboard/driver incompatibilities if these symptoms occur:
+A small delay can be introduced in ASIO buffer processing.
+This can sometimes help work around sound device/mainboard/driver incompatibilities if the following symptoms occur:

-- Recording a MIDI track using a soft instrument sounds fine while recording.
+1. Recording a MIDI track using a software instrument sounds fine while recording.

-- But it sounds gargled or extremely glitchy when played back.
+2. But it sounds garbled or extremely glitchy during playback.

-To add an ASIO delay open the 'C:\Users\Username\AppData\Roaming\MtStudio\AsioSnd Settings.txt' file in NotePad and add a 'AsioDelay=' line in the [Settings] section like this:
+To add an ASIO delay, open the "C:\Users\Username\AppData\Roaming\MtStudio\AsioSnd Settings.txt" file in Notepad and add an "AsioDelay=" line in the [Settings] section like this:

-The value has to be determined experimentally (the higher the value the longer the delay).
+The value has to be determined experimentally (higher values cause longer delays).
 MultitrackStudio should be restarted after editing the file.

 ASIO MMCSS

 Windows Vista introduced MMCSS (Multimedia Class Scheduler Service), which can help prevent glitches under high CPU load.
-While it's an ASIO driver's job to enable this some don't.
-You can add a 'MMCSS=1' line to the 'AsioSnd Settings.txt' file (see previous section) file to make MultitrackStudio turn on MMCSS.
+While it is the ASIO driver's responsibility to enable this, some do not.
+You can add an "MMCSS=1" line to the "AsioSnd Settings.txt" file (see previous section) to make MultitrackStudio enable MMCSS.
 This line should appear in the [Settings] section:

-MultitrackStudio should be restarted after editing the file.
+MultitrackStudio must be restarted after editing the file.

-Note that not every ASIO driver will necessarily be happy with this.
-If it performs worse you should remove the line again.
+Note that not all ASIO drivers work well with this setting.
+If performance worsens, you should remove the line again.